JFreegman/SpicyPass/README.md

 ### Building
 #### Unix-like systems
 once you have all the dependencies installed on your system, clone this repository and navigate to its base directory.

-Now type the following commands:
+Execute the following commands:

 1. `mkdir _build && cd _build`
 2. `cmake ..`